Robert Sam Anson: Career

 Two years after graduating, Anson went to Vietnam and Cambodia to cover the Vietnam War for Time.
 He was taken prisoner by North Vietnamese troops on August 3, 1970, and remained in captivity for three weeks.
 He avoided execution after convincing his captors that he was a journalist.
 He discovered 15 years later that Hesburgh called Pope Paul VI, who purportedly appealed to the Cambodian authorities to secure Anson's release.
 Anson subsequently wrote of his experience in War News: A Young Reporter in Indochina.

 After being released, Anson relocated to the New York office of Time.
 He was a product of the New Journalism, which embraced the notion that journalists ought to immerse themselves in what they wrote and utilize "dramatic literary devices" to create a more powerful narrative.
 One of Anson's earliest tasks there was to cover boxer Joe Frazier.
 Fellow editor Chris Byron recounted how Anson got into the ring with Frazier, who promptly broke Anson's leg or dislocated his shoulder.
 Byron added how he "thought this guy [Anson] was completely out of his mind".

-Anson also contributed to Esquire, Life, Mademoiselle, The Atlantic, and New Times.
 His 1981 Esquire cover story on Doug Kenney, "The Life and Death of a Comic Genius," was the first major print remembrance of the National Lampoon humorist and screenwriter.
 Anson attempted to write about The Walt Disney Company in the early 1990s.
 However, his publisher, Simon & Schuster, abruptly called off the project.
 He consequently sued the publishing company for $1 million, alleging that they had been pressured by superiors in the industry to abandon his book.
 The two parties eventually reached an out of court settlement.

 Anson became editor of Los Angeles magazine in 1995, but was fired after only five months in the position.
 During this time, all but two of the magazine's 19 contributing editors left the publication within two months.
 Several employees and the Los Angeles Times criticized Anson for being temperamental and sexist.
 Others came to his defense, seeing that his clash of personalities with a dull workplace environment would inevitably upset those who were there.
 Anson returned to the East Coast, residing in Sag Harbor at the East End of Long Island.
 He did the majority of his writing in an Airstream trailer (which he nicknamed "the Bambi"), situated at the back of his house.
 He maintained a blog called "About Editing and Writing."

 Anson conducted an interview with Hesburgh in 2006.
 They discussed political and global issues, as well as their past interactions with each other.
 The interview was not published until after Hesburgh's death in 2015.